AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/data-collection-overview.md

 * Use PI to OCS to set up a transfer of data from an on-premises PI Server to AVEVA&trade; Data Hub.
    PI to OCS maps PI Data Archive points to SDS types and streams.
+   PI to OCS transfers AF elements and attributes as AVEVA&trade; Data Hub assets and metadata and properties.
 * Use OSIsoft Message Format (OMF) to pass JSON messages to AVEVA&trade; Data Hub using an HTTP client.
-   OMF is a platform-independent format that can provide a high-throughput data feed into OCS.
+   OMF is a platform-independent format that can provide a high-throughput data feed into AVEVA&trade; Data Hub.